-One of the stories of its origin (for there are many)
+One of the stories of its origin (because there are many)

-Rat - Mushaka - Symbol of both lust and disease but also prosperity and wealth, intelligence ...
-The rat can represent Ganesh on its own: it emphasizes the ambivalence of Ganesh which unites the opposites: large/small - half animal/half human - lively spirit in a massive body...
-Doesn't her belly include the entire universe ?
+The rat: Mushaka.
+Symbol of both lust and disease but also prosperity and wealth, intelligence ...
+The rat can represent Ganesh alone: it emphasizes the ambivalence of Ganesh that unites the opposites: big/small - half animal/half human - lively spirit in a massive body ...
+Doesn't his belly include the whole universe?

 Attributes and weapons

-The battle-axe is the symbolic weapon which triumphs over ignorance and attachment.
-The lotus symbolizes the maternal breast (origin of life), wisdom: knowledge that leads to awakening, purity (and therefore the transformation that allows the expression of beauty in a marshy environment), peace.
+symbolizes the maternal breast (origin of life), wisdom: knowledge that leads to awakening, purity (and thus the transformation that allows the expression of beauty in a marshy environment), peace.